 There is no experience quite like it!
 A Holy Land tour is an unforgettable experience.
 It is also the greatest Bible learning experience in the world.

 This trip includes both Israel and Jordan, at an unbeatable ALL-INCLUSIVE price.
-The trip price of $4,275 (get a $125.00 per person cash discount when paying in check or money order) includes airfare (see below for details), three meals daily from arrival to departure, hotels, luxury coach exclusive to our group, expert guides, entry fees, bottled water, even tips and taxes.
-The only things not included is trip insurance, which is strongly encouraged, and the Visa entry fee for Jordan (approx. $55, depending on exchange rates).
+The trip price of $4,950 includes airfare (see below for details), three meals daily from arrival to departure, hotels, luxury coach exclusive to our group, expert guides, entry fees, bottled water, even tips and taxes.
+The only things not included is trip insurance, which is required by the Israeli government, and the Visa entry fee for Jordan (approx. $55, depending on exchange rates).

 Daily Holy Land Tour Itinerary